Ryan C. Hendrickson, Ph.D. serves as the 10th President of the University of St. Francis. His tenure began on June 1, 2025.

 Ed.D. – Northern Illinois University

-Vice President of Administration & Finance
+Vice President of Admissions & Enrollment Services

-B.A. and MBA – University of St. Thomas
+B.A. — University of St. Francis

 Michael Poradek, Ph.D.

-Vice President of Mission Integration
+Vice President for Mission & Student Affairs

 B.A. – St. Norbert College